zpalexander/Drupal-Boilerplate/readme.md

 #Drupal Boilerplate#
--

-Drupal boilerplate serves as a directory structure boilerplate for starting a new Drupal project.
+Drupal boilerplate serves as a boilerplate directory structure for new Drupal projects.

 Drupal boilerplate seeks to standardize new Drupal projects by having the most common directory structures and files already included and set up.